ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/GRAM_SCHMIDT_QR_LU_DECOMP.md

 $A = P U P^{T} $

-The diagoanl entries of this converged matrix U contain the eigenvalues.
+The diagonal entries of this converged matrix U contain the eigenvalues.
 In general, the triangulization of a matrix is a natural way of finding its eigenvalues.
 After the eigenvalues $\lambda_{1}...\lambda_{d} $ have been found, the eigenvectors can be found by solving equations of the form $(A - \lambda_{j}I)\bar{x} = 0 $ using methods from 2.5.4.
 This approach is not optimized for computational speed, which can be improved by first transforming the matrix to `Hessenberg form`